Tea Party Patriots: Finances

-The organization is run with the help of FreedomWorks, a conservative nonprofit.
+The organization was once run with the help of FreedomWorks, a conservative nonprofit.

 A 2011 investigation by the magazine Mother Jones alleged that the Tea Party Patriots organization was using its 501(c)(4) status to avoid disclosing its expenditures both to the IRS and to local contributors.
 The magazine reported that when local Tea Party groups pressed for more details on the group's expenses, they were removed from the umbrella organization and threatened with legal action.
 The magazine reported that Tea Party Patriots "has started to resemble the Beltway lobbying operations its members have denounced."

 In 2014, The Washington Post reported that Tea Party Patriots president Jenny Beth Martin was receiving two salaries from the organization: a $15,000 per month fee for strategic consulting and a $272,000 salary as president, with total annual compensation over $450,000.

-Richard Uihlein, CEO of the Uline business supplies company, donated a total of nearly $4.3 million in the five years through 2020 to the Tea Party Patriots Citizens Fund, the group's political action committee.
+Richard Uihlein, CEO of the Uline business supplies company, donated $4.3 million in the five years leading up to 2020 to the Tea Party Patriots Citizens Fund, the group's political action committee.